 Active duty military families, as well as veterans and their spouses/partners receive free admission to The Coos History Museum through a grant from the Coquille Indian Tribe and other donors.Visit Website

 Coos Art Museum has been a cultural focal point of Oregon’s scenic Southern Coast since 1966.
-It occupies an historic 1936 Art Deco US Federal Building in downtown Coos Bay.
+It occupies the historic 1936 Art Deco US Federal Building in downtown Coos Bay.
 The Museum offers a wide range of arts activities including exhibitions, art classes and lectures.
-Hours are 10 a.m. to 4 p.m., Tuesday through Friday and 1 to 4 p.m. on Saturday.
+Hours are 10 a.m. to 4 p.m.
+Tuesday through Friday and 1 to 4 p.m. on Saturday.
 Museum admission: $5 general, $2 students, veterans and seniors, free to Museum members.Visit Website